signalfx/lambda-layer-versions/README.md

           1. Open your AWS console.
           2. In the top menu, click **Services**.
           3. Enter and select **Browse serverless app repository**.
-          4. Click the **Readme** tab, and review the installation documenation.
+          4. Click the **Readme** tab, and review the installation documentation.
    * Option 3: Use the wrapper as a regular dependency, and then create a Lambda function based on your artifact containing both code and dependencies.
       * To learn more about this method, see [SignalFx Python Lambda Wrapper](https://github.com/signalfx/lambda-python/blob/master/README.rst).